Speed, Accuracy, and Complexity: Speed and Accuracy with Heterogeneous Ability

-We revisit the model in \hyref{section:setup}[Section] and extend it to allow for the decision-maker to control instantaneous effort $e_t\geq 0$, borrowing from \citet{MoscariniSmith2001Ecta}.
-Greater effort translates to more informative signals, formally

-where $\mu,\sigma>0$ are the same as before, $B_t$ is a standard Brownian motion, and $e_t$ is the instantaneous effort exerted by the decision-maker.
+We revisit the model in \hyref{section:setup}[Section] and allow the decision-maker to control instantaneous effort $e_t\geq 0$, borrowing from \citet{MoscariniSmith2001Ecta}.
+Greater effort makes signals more informative, so the information process becomes $\diff X_t=\theta \kappa^{-1}\sqrt{e_t}\,\diff t+\,\diff B_t$, where $\kappa>0$ is as before and $B_t$ is a standard Brownian motion independent of $\theta$.

-Exerting effort is costly, entailing a cost per unit of time of $c(e/\lambda)\geq 0$, with $c',c''>0$.
-The term $\lambda>0$ captures the decision-maker's ability, with higher values of $\lambda$ capturing lower costs of exerting effort and thus higher ability.
+Exerting effort is costly.
+A decision-maker of ability $\lambda>0$ incurs flow cost $c(e_t/\lambda)$, where $c> 0$ is increasing and convex, with $c',c''>0$ and $c'''\geq 0$.
+Higher values of $\lambda$ therefore correspond to lower effort costs and hence greater ability.